Book presentation at Stedelijk Book Club: Press! Print! Publish!

 Ian Whittlesea & Pádraic E. Moore discuss The Egyptian Postures with Margriet Schavemaker

-Venue: Stedelijk Museum Amsterdam (NL)
+Venue: Stedelijk Museum Amsterdam, the Netherlands

 The Egyptian Postures